 Figure 1.4 Reduction factor to be applied for grouped circuits protected by semi-enclosed fuses to BS 3036 and not subject to simultaneous overloads.

-Example 1.16 Seven similar single-phase circuits having $I_b=25\,\mathrm{A}$ are each protected against both overload and short circuit by a 30 A BS 3036 semi-enclosed fuse.
-Two-core 70°C pvc-insulated and sheathed non-armoured cables to BS 6004 are used, the circuits being bunched and clipped direct to a wall and $t_a=35^\circ\mathrm{C}$.
+Seven similar single-phase circuits having $I_b = 25\,\mathrm{A}$ are each protected against both overload and short circuit by a 30 A BS 3036 semi-enclosed fuse.
+Two-core 70°C thermoplastic insulated and sheathed non-armoured cables are used, the circuits being bunched and clipped direct to a wall and $t_a = 35$ °C.

 What is the minimum conductor cross-sectional area that can be used if it can be assumed that the circuits are not liable to simultaneous overload?
-Answer From Table 4B1, $C_g = 0.54$.